 - Municipal Court

 - Criminal case hearings are taking place online.
-Jury trials are canceled through Sept.
-4. Please contact your attorney for guidance.
+No jury trials are taking place at this time.
+Please contact your attorney for guidance.

 - Infraction hearings are conducted by email only.
 If you receive a ticket, you can submit a hearing request online.